Kilcekru/ts-basics/README.md

 ## eslint

-Eslint 9.22 is currently used.\
-All provided presets and configs only support flat config files.
+All provided presets and configs only support flat config files of eslint@9.
 [See eslint.org configuration](https://eslint.org/docs/latest/use/configure/configuration-files)\
 Presets and configs are only available as esm.

 ### Presets